 CBD, or cannabidiol, is increasingly touted as a miracle substance.
-And while research has shown CBD’s effectiveness in things like reducing seizures, there is a lack of scientific evidence to support many other common health claims.
-So, what do we know about using CBD for diabetes?
+And while clinical trials have shown the benefits of CBD for things like reducing seizures, there is a lack of scientific evidence to support many other common health claims.
+So, what do we know about using CBD oil for diabetes?

 As CBD becomes more well-known for its therapeutic and medicinal benefits, it’s emerging as an additional option for already heavily-prescribed disorders.
 In fact, there’s been considerable interest in CBD oil from people with ADHD, or attention deficit hyperactivity disorder.